Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/7_MonitoringTools/NewRelic.md

 # Introduction
-- [NewRelic](https://newrelic.com/) - Monitor, debug, and improve your entire stack.
+- [NewRelic](https://newrelic.com/) helps to monitor, debug, and improve your entire stack.
 - New Relic is where dev, ops, security and business teams solve software–performance problems with data.
 - New Relic uses [Apache Lucene](../3_DatabaseComponents/Search-Engines/ApacheLucene.md).